 - Learn the useful phrases “Tôi ăn chay / I eat vegetarian” and “Không thịt / without meat”.

-Give us a shout if you end up eating at any of these places or find your own vegan and vegetarian gems in Hanoi.
+Give us a shout if you end up eating at any of these places or find amazing vegan and vegetarian restaurants in Hanoi that we didn’t mention.
 We’d love to hear from you!